 Real-time Data Accessibility - is maintained by this technology.
 Hence, when everything in this era is data controlled, the transparency and real-time data being offered by IoT devices help a lot to make better decisions and maintain the quality of the service.

 Performance Tracking - is accomplished by having all the devices connected on wireless networks.
-The real-time data which is obtained and the spontaneous results of the commands which are given to these devices help in observing the performance of the devices connected on the network and improve their performance for better results.
+The real-time data which is obtained and the spontaneous results of the commands which are given to these devices help in observing the performance of the devices connected to the network and improve their performance for better results.

 Cost Control - is brought by IoT.
 Since manual labor is effectively cut down, hence the cost also decreases.
 Most of the operations are done by smart devices on their own.
 Humans are only required to set up the device, run commands sometimes, do performance checks, and that is all.
 Most of these devices can make smart decisions on their own depending on their configuration and hence require less human intervention and minimized human errors.